 As for my other flash fiction stories, there are fewer ones there, mostly ones written for contests or challenges.
-Most of the recent ones are from Prose-ject 2019, in which we had to write an at least 250-word story each day of June using at least one of the three given prompts of the day.
+Most of the recent ones are from Prose-ject 2019 and 2020, in which we have to write an at least 250-word story each day of June using at least one of the three given prompts of the day.
 Many of the other flash fictions, on the other hand, are for one big contest: The Gauntlet, an insane contest with nine challenges, starting from normal ones until it escalates into pure insanity.

 There is a strange allure in those insane challenges, so I do not regret taking on them.